 - They are confined to their home for more than 21 consecutive days in accordance with doctor's orders.

 - They are suffering from a disease or health impairment that requires them to be a home bound, as prescribed by a doctor, for a period exceeding four weeks, when the number of weeks in treatment or the number of weeks home bound stem from the same disease or health impairment.
-The number of weeks in treatment or home bound must be considered one period, that is, there may not be more than four weeks between two periods of time.
+The number of weeks in treatment or home bound are considered one period, that is, there may not be more than four weeks between two periods of time.

 How to Claim It?